🏫Learn How I Run Math Groups

 (This post contains Amazon affiliate links.
 This means that Amazon sends me a little pocket change, at no cost to you, if you purchase through one of these links.
 This helps keep my site running!)

 If you have time to order and wait for shipping, check out these personalized pencils.
 You can get a 3 pack for about a dollar!
+It’s a simple gift that will make students feel so special!

 Your students will love getting pencils with their names on them!
+(Plus it’s a useful gift!)

-Other inexpensive and easy ideas for holiday gifts for your students:
+Other inexpensive gift ideas for your students:

 Gel pens make a great holiday gift for students!